How much snow could Denver see on Thursday?

 DENVER (KDVR) — Weather in March in the Mile High City can be a roller coaster ride.
 Highs will be near 70 degrees on Wednesday before taking a nosedive into the 20s.

+Thursday will be a Pinpoint Weather Alert Day, with light snow expected for the morning commute.

-Meteorologist Travis Michels said that rain will change to snow in Denver by 3 a.m. with winds increasing overnight.
-Clouds will linger with the snow sticking around through 9 a.m.
-Thursday in the metro.
+The Pinpoint Weather team said that rain will start around 9 p.m.
+Wednesday and change to snow in Denver by 2 a.m.
+Winds increase overnight, with gusts from the north up to 20-25 mph.
+Clouds will linger, with the snow sticking around through 10 a.m.
+Thursday in the metro and until around noon in the foothills and mountains.

 The warm temperatures and initial rain will keep the impact at a minimum in the Denver metro area.

-The Pinpoint Weather team said the city could see up to an inch of accumulation.
+The Pinpoint Weather team said the city will likely see less than an inch of accumulation, mainly in grassy areas.
+Up to 2 inches of snow could fall south and west of downtown.

 The foothills and south along the Palmer Divide could see 2 to 5 inches.
 The high country will see 4 to 10 inches of total snowfall with this storm.